Curriculum » | Courses » | Minor Curriculum » | Objectives and Outcomes | Enrolled/Graduates | Faculty

 Pitt-Johnstown Mechanical Engineering graduates will:

-obtain a broad knowledge of mechanical engineering and the skills necessary to work in a wide spectrum of technical industries;
+• further develop a broad knowledge of mechanical engineering and the skills necessary to work in a wide spectrum of technical industries;

-be prepared to advance to higher levels of professional responsibility;
+• advance to higher levels of professional responsibility;

 - Student Outcomes

 Pitt-Johnstown Mechanical Engineering graduates will have developed the ability to:

 - identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics.

 - apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors.

 - communicate effectively with a range of audiences.